 Fundraising and Technology Advisor

 Kristofer is a highly regarded social entrepreneur and technology evangelist.
-In November 2019, he was announced as the Start-Up Executive of the Year at the CEO Magazine’s Executive of the Year Awards for his work with Split Payments, the World’s first Open Banking Real-Time Payments Platform.
+He is currently General Manager ANZ at Mambu, the global cloud-native digital banking platform.
+In November 2019, he was announced as the Start-Up Executive of the Year at the CEO Magazine’s Executive of the Year Awards for his prior role with Split Payments, the World’s first Open Banking Real-Time Payments Platform.

 Prior to joining Split Payments, he launched two of Asia Pacific's most successful peer-to-peer crowdfunding platforms, GoFundraise in Australia and SimplyGiving.com - Asia's largest online giving community operating in 20 countries, including Singapore, Hong Kong and Malaysia.